 8 Foods to Repair Your Gut that You Should Be Eating

-Your gut health plays a hugely important role in your overall health.
-It’s why I have all of my patients begin by repairing their gut, particularly anyone with autoimmunity.
-Fortunately, your gut cells turn over every 48 hours, so by following the 4R approach you can restore your gut health pretty quickly and start seeing your symptoms fade away.
+Your gut health plays a huge role in your overall health.
+It’s why everyone, especially those of you with autoimmunity, should begin your journey to optimal health by repairing their gut.
+Fortunately, your gut cells turn over every 48 hours.
+By following my Guide to the Gut eCourse you can restore your gut health quickly.
+You’ll start seeing your symptoms fade right away.

 Let’s take a look at some of the best foods that you should be eating to help repair your gut.